 Hello, and welcome to Do It Yourself (At A Distance): a mini series helping you solve beauty issues from the safety of home.
-Of course, a DIY facial or blonde hair refresh isn’t going to change the world, but if it makes you feel even just a little bit better better, it’s worth doing.
+Of course, a DIY facial or blonde hair refresh isn’t going to change the world, but if it makes you feel even just a little bit better, it’s worth doing.
 Basically, we’ll be borrowing tips from experts to see you through quarantine without tears, tantrums or over-tweezed brows.
 Today, we’re looking at DIY manicures.
-Perhaps this is an at-home beauty endeavour you’re already well-versed with, but there’s no time like the present to brush up (lol) on your skills, is there?
+Perhaps this is an at-home beauty endeavor you’re already well-versed with, but there’s no time like the present to brush up (lol) on your skills, is there?
 To assist, we’ve tapped OPI Educator Cheryl Cooke to provide some tips for neat, tidy results at home.

 How to nail a DIY Manicure:

 File the shape and length of the nails with a soft file (like OPI’s EDGE 240).
 See a shape guide below.

 Gently push back cuticles with a cuticle stick (or your own nails if you don’t have one).

 Cleanse the nails with polish remover.

 Add two thin coats of your chosen OPI shade, allowing them time to dry in between.
 Editor’s tip: Apply color in three strokes – middle and one either side.
 Also, don’t paint with a lot of polish on the brush or they won’t dry properly, leading to smudging and creases.